Kurt Voss: Things Behind The Sun

-Variety's David Rooney wrote, "A bruising, personal film based on the early adolescent experience of director Allison Anders, "Things Behind The Sun" centers on the meeting between two people scarred by childhood rape and their struggle to piece together the past and move on.
-Scripting with her "Border Radio" and "Sugar Town" collaborator Kurt Voss, Anders' primary theme is the need to return to the past and unearth suppressed memories in order for healing to begin."
+Variety's David Rooney wrote, "A bruising, personal film based on the early adolescent experience of director Allison Anders, Things Behind The Sun centers on the meeting between two people scarred by childhood rape and their struggle to piece together the past and move on.
+Scripting with her Border Radio and Sugar Town collaborator Kurt Voss, Anders' primary theme is the need to return to the past and unearth suppressed memories in order for healing to begin."
 Ebert and Roeper gave the film "Two thumbs up."

 The film bypassed theatrical release and debuted on Showtime.
 Kurt Voss said of the release pattern: "The good thing is that on TV, you know that six million viewers will see this as opposed to maybe one million in the theater.
 That's a big audience."

-"Things Behind The Sun" earned 2002 Independent Spirit Award nominations for both Kim Dickens (Best Female Lead) and Don Cheadle (Best Supporting Male).
+Things Behind The Sun earned 2002 Independent Spirit Award nominations for both Kim Dickens (Best Female Lead) and Don Cheadle (Best Supporting Male).
 Cheadle also earned a Primetime Emmy Nomination for Outstanding Supporting Actor in a Miniseries or Movie.

 The film garnered a Peabody Award, which was presented to Anders and Voss by journalist Walter Cronkite on May 20, 2002, at the Waldorf-Astoria in New York City.

 Down And Out With The Dolls

 From LA Weekly: "Voss returns to the interpersonal relations of rock personalities with Down and Out With The Dolls, the story of an all-girl Portland punk band who - composed as they are of archetypes (self-obsessed lead singer, comically sincere guitarist, pragmatic bass player and happy hedonist drummer) - follow the classic rock arc of scrappy beginnings, salad days and fatal implosion.
 Voss, whose kept busy over the years directing personal indies and straight to video titles, has developed a crisp, expedient cinematic style that may preclude more profound characterizations but that suits a fast-paced rock and roll spiral."
-From the Vancouver Sun: "Voss's prying camera moves from scenes in smoky clubs to skate parks, from fluorescent-lit record shops to tired, wood-paneled diners.
+From The Vancouver Sun: "Voss's prying camera moves from scenes in smoky clubs to skate parks, from fluorescent-lit record shops to tired, wood-paneled diners.
 The atmosphere is pure Sleater-Kinney Northwest."
-Kevin Thomas wrote in the L.A.
+Kevin Thomas wrote in The L.A.
 Times:

 "Authentically raw, raucous...
 The hilariously outrageous is tinged with just enough pain and darkness to keep this comedy tethered to reality."
-The film includes "Wry cameos from the likes of NYC's Coyote Shivers, as a heart-throb rock god, and Motorhead's Lemmy Kilmister, as an addled sage" (L.A.
+The film includes "Wry cameos from the likes of NYC's Coyote Shivers, as a heart-throb rock god, and Motörhead's Lemmy Kilmister, as an addled sage" (L.A.
 Weekly).

-"Down and Out With The Dolls" played at film festivals including Munchen International, Vancouver International, Karlovy Vary and L.A.'s Gay and Lesbian Film Festival, Outfest.
+Down and Out With The Dolls played at film festivals including Munchen International, Vancouver International, Karlovy Vary and L.A.'s Gay and Lesbian Film Festival, Outfest.
 It was released theatrically by Indican Films.